 TowardS ThE City of Thresholds

 What is the emancipatory potential of the city in a time of crisis?
-What thresholds of the present must be crossed for us to realize this potential?
+What thresholds must be crossed for us to realize this potential?
 To answer these questions, Stavrides draws penetrating insight from the critical philosophies of Benjamin, Foucault, and Lefebvre to challenge the despotism of the political and urban crises of our times and reveal the heterotopias immanent within them.

 About the Author

 Stavros Stavrides is an architect teaching at the National Technical University of Athens on social housing and the meaning of metropolitan experience.
 Stavrides’ work on political autonomy in our contemporary crises-governed cities, illuminated by an experience and knowledge of protest and rebellion in Athens since 2008, provide timely urban theory to theorize forms of emancipating spatial practices and urban commoning.
 In addition to Towards the City of Thresholds, he has published six books and numerous articles.
 His recent books include: Common Space: The City as Commons (2016) and Suspended Spaces of Alterity (2010).

 From The Book

 Perhaps one of the dominant modern images of emancipated communities presents them as barricaded in a liberated stronghold, always ready to defend themselves.
 This image, embedded in the collective imaginary of the oppressed, tends to construct geography of emancipation as a map clearly depicting free areas defined by a recognizable perimeter.
 Either as islands, surrounded by a hostile sea or as continents facing other hostile continents, these areas appear as spatially definable and traceable.